alexdrone/Render/docs/components_lifecycle.md

 ### Creating a component class

-Every component must subclass `UIComponent<UIStateType, UIPropsType>`.
+Every component must subclass `UIComponent<UIStateProtocol, UIPropsProtocol>`.

 If you desire to have a *stateless* component you can use the special `UINilState` type as generic parameter of your class.